Dragonfly (Titan space probe): History

 The initial Dragonfly conception took place over a dinner conversation between scientists Jason W. Barnes of Department of Physics, University of Idaho, (who had previously made the AVIATR proposal for a Titan aircraft) and Ralph Lorenz of Johns Hopkins University Applied Physics Laboratory, and it took 15 months to make it a detailed mission proposal.
 The principal investigator is Elizabeth Turtle, a planetary scientist at the Johns Hopkins Applied Physics Laboratory.

 The Dragonfly mission builds on several earlier studies of Titan mobile aerial exploration, including the 2007 Titan Explorer Flagship study, which advocated a Montgolfier balloon for regional exploration, and AVIATR, an airplane concept considered for the Discovery program.
-The concept of a rotorcraft lander that flew on battery power, recharged during the 8-Earth-day Titan night from a radioisotope power source, was proposed by Lorenz in 2000.
+The concept of a rotorcraft lander that flew on battery power, recharged during the eight-Earth-day Titan night from a radioisotope power source, was proposed by Lorenz in 2000.
 More recent discussion has included a 2014 Titan rotorcraft study by Larry Matthies, at the Jet Propulsion Laboratory, that would have a small rotorcraft deployed from a lander or a balloon.
 The hot-air balloon concepts would have used the heat from a radioisotope thermoelectric generator (RTG).

-Leveraging proven rotorcraft systems and technologies, Dragonfly will use a multi-rotor vehicle to transport its instrument suite to multiple locations to make measurements of surface composition, atmospheric conditions, and geologic processes.
+Dragonfly is to use its multi-rotor vehicle to transport its instrument suite to multiple locations to make measurements of surface composition, atmospheric conditions, and geologic processes.

-Dragonfly and CAESAR, a comet sample return mission to 67P/Churyumov–Gerasimenko, were the two finalists for the New Frontiers program Mission 4, and on 27 June 2019, NASA selected Dragonfly for development; it will launch in June 2027.
+Dragonfly and CAESAR, a comet sample return mission to 67P/Churyumov–Gerasimenko, were the two finalists for the New Frontiers program Mission 4, and on 27 June 2019, NASA selected Dragonfly for development with a plan to launch in June 2027.

+On 3 March 2023, Dragonfly passed its preliminary design review (PDR).
+In November 2023 following NASA's decision to postpone the formal confirmation of the mission due to funding uncertainties, the launch was delayed by one year, with a new launch date set for July 2028.
+On 25 November 2024, NASA announced the launch service award for the Dragonfly mission.
+Dragonfly will launch on a SpaceX Falcon Heavy with a targeted launch period from 5 July 2028, to 25 July 2028.

+On April 25, 2025, Dragonfly passed its critical design review phase which marks the beginning of the full-scale physical construction and testing of the probe.

+During the 2025 federal government shutdown, NASA's Goddard Space Flight Center began closing multiple buildings and consolidating equipment, which the agency describes as a pre-planned “strategic consolidation” not expected to impact missions.
+A NASA spokesperson told CNN that work on the Nancy Grace Roman Space Telescope and the Dragonfly mission would continue during the shutdown as excepted operations.

+According to Space.com, some employees at the center expressed concern that the manner and timing of the closures could disrupt work on those projects, and CNN reported that an internal document compiled by Goddard staff cited potential impacts on specialized testing laboratories.